Brian Williams

 Brian Douglas Williams (born May 5, 1959) is an American journalist and television news anchor.
 He was a correspondent for NBC Nightly News starting in 1993, before his promotion to anchor and managing editor of the broadcast in December 2004.

 In February 2015, Williams was suspended by NBC News for six months for "misrepresent[ing] events which occurred while he was covering the Iraq War in 2003".
 Four months after the incident came to light, the network removed him from NBC Nightly News permanently and reassigned (demoted) him as the breaking news anchor for MSNBC.

 In September 2016, Williams became the host of MSNBC's political news show, The 11th Hour.
 Williams announced in November 2021 that he would be leaving MSNBC and NBC News at the completion of his contract the following month, when he hosted his final episode of The 11th Hour.

-On October 17, 2024, Williams was announced as the host for Election Night coverage for Amazon.

-Early life
+Early life and education

 Born on May 5, 1959, in Ridgewood, New Jersey, Williams was raised in a "loud" Catholic home of largely Irish descent.
 He is the son of Dorothy May (née Pampel) (1918-1992) and Gordon Lewis Williams (1917-2010), who was an executive vice president of the National Retail Merchants Association, in New York.
 Williams is the youngest of four siblings.

 He lived in Elmira, New York, for nine years before moving to Middletown Township, New Jersey, when he was in junior high school.

 Williams graduated from Mater Dei High School, a Roman Catholic high school in the New Monmouth section of Middletown.
 While in high school, he was a volunteer firefighter for three years at the Middletown Township Fire Department.
 Williams was also the editorial editor for the school newspaper during his high school years.
 He suffered an accident during a football game that left him with a crooked nose.
 His first job was as a busboy at Perkins Restaurant & Bakery.

 Following high school, Williams attended Brookdale Community College before transferring to the Catholic University of America and then George Washington University.
 He did not earn a degree, ultimately interning in the White House Press office during the administration of President Jimmy Carter.
 He later called leaving college one of his "great regrets".